 4. Halong Bay

-Halong Bay is place which needs no introduction.
-This Unesco World Heritage Site is famous throughout the world.
+Halong Bay is a place that needs no introduction.
+This UNESCO World Heritage Site is famous throughout the world.
 If you are lucky enough to visit this wonder of the world, you’ll see for yourself why Halong Bay is often heralded as one of the most beautiful places on earth.

-The only way to visit Halong bay is by taking a tour.
-In Hanoi there are a thousand and one companies which offer their services.
+The only way to visit Halong Bay is by taking a tour.
+In Hanoi there are a thousand and one companies that offer their services.
 However, if you do not wish to book a tour in Hanoi, head to the harbour at Halong Bay instead.
 It’s possible to book your own tour from the offices in the harbour.

 Sailing around Halong Bay is like sailing through a land of dreams.
 Beautiful limestone karsts burst out of the water every which way that you look, making Halong Bay a paradise of our world.
 Make sure to add Halong Bay to your list when choosing where to go in Vietnam.

-Hue is a place which is filled with ancient culture, amazing architecture, interesting markets and delicious local cuisine.
+Hue is filled with ancient culture, amazing architecture, interesting markets and delicious local cuisine.
 If you make it to this enchanting city, make sure to visit the incredible Citadel of Hue.